FEUP-LDTS-2023/project-l12gr07/docs/README.md

 - **Insert username and bet** - in start menu the user can write the username using alpha keys and when ready presses enter key, in the game the user write the bet using numerical keys and then presses the enter key so the game can start.
 - **Chose how many decks** - in a menu the user is presented with 3 options, to play with one deck, two decks, or the infinite mode.
 - **Chose the move** - the user can choose between hit, stand or double down.
+- **Card Information** - stores the suit, rank, and graphical representation of the playing card.
+- **Value Calculation** - calculates and returns the numerical value of the card based on its rank.
+- **Dealing Cards** - the game will deal two cards to the player at the start of the round.
 - **Hit** - gives the player another card from the deck.
 - **Stand** - the player has finished the move and gives the dealer's turn to play.
 - **Double down** - gives the player another card from the deck and double the bet.